Andre2610/travelersdiary-front-end/README.md

   - afterwards first run just run the script `npm run start` to start development;
   - client runs on localhost:3000 by default;

-:exclamation: You will need to create your own google API key and place it on /config/constants.tsx `export const googleAPIkey = YOUR_API_KEY`, in order for the app to your in your local host.
+:exclamation: You will need to create your own google API key and place it on /config/constants.tsx `export const googleAPIkey = YOUR_API_KEY`, in order for the app to your in your local host.</br>
 :exclamation: Repeat the same process for the OpenCage API and Cloudinary